 Best for Bread: King Arthur Gluten-Free All-Purpose Flour

 King Arthur Gluten-Free All-Purpose Flour is specifically formulated to make tender sandwich bread, airy pizza crust, and any other gluten-free yeast baked goods.
 Unlike other blends, this flour does not contain xanthan gum or another thickener, allowing you to adjust for the amount required for your recipe.
 This is key since xanthan gum mimics gluten’s ability to capture the gas given off by yeast, which, in turn, allows the dough to rise.
 By adding your own, you can create the structure you need for your specific bread.
-Also, this blend is made from refined starches, which work particularly well for bread compared to whole grains that typically have stronger flavors and sometimes challenging textures.
+Also, this blend is made from refined starches, which work particularly well for bread.
+Whole grains, by contrast, typically have stronger flavors and sometimes challenging textures.

 It’s important to note that King Arthur Gluten-Free All-Purpose Flour is not meant to be a 1-to-1 replacement.
-Instead, it’s ideal for all gluten-free recipes, i.e. recipes that are designed for gluten-free flour, not conventional recipes.
-This blend is also fortified with iron, calcium, and vitamin B, and is kosher and non-GMO Project verified.
+Instead, it’s ideal for all gluten-free recipes—i.e., recipes that are designed for gluten-free flour, not conventional recipes.
+Kosher and Non-GMO Project verified, this blend is also fortified with iron, calcium, and vitamin B.

 Ingredients: Specialty flour blend (rice flour, tapioca starch), potato starch, whole grain brown rice flour, mineral blend